 About the Department of Electrical and Computer Engineering

-The Texas Tech Department of Electrical and Computer Engineering has earned national and international recognition in several areas, with undergraduate curriculum encompassing electrical engineering and computer engineering.
-Students have opportunities for course work and research experience leading to masters and doctoral degrees in electrical engineering.
-The Electrical and Computer Engineering Building houses excellent laboratories, classrooms, and computer facilities for teaching and research.
+The Department of Electrical and Computer Engineering (ECE) is very research active with competitive awards of more than $8.9 million in 2022, representing more than $375k/per faculty member.
+The Department has earned national and international recognition in Nano-Photonics, Pulsed Power, Nano-Technology, Electric Energy, Radar Technology and Bio-Medical applications including genomics.
+The ABET accredited undergraduate curriculum is encompassing electrical engineering and computer engineering.
+Graduate students have opportunities for course work and research experience leading to masters and doctoral degrees in electrical engineering.
+The ECE department houses modern laboratories, classrooms, and computer facilities for both teaching and research.
+Several classrooms and a large undergraduate teaching laboratory have undergone recent renovations and support state of the art pedagogical methods.

 According to Academic Analytics the ECE department is nationally ranked as follows: